Davidsoff/blog/content/presentation/2019-11-01-release-it/index.md

 # Goal

-## Prevent bugs from causing a chain of failures.
+## Prevent bugs from causing a chain of failures

 ---
 layout: true